Joe-Barrett/osoui-compose-files/docs/src/index.rst

 The development of the OSO-UI webjive application suite is a collaberation between software developers at the Max IV  Laboratory in Lund  and the SKA OSO-UI team.

-Any development work on the webjive suite follows an agreed :doc:`.\contribution`
+Any development work on the webjive suite follows an agreed :doc:`./contribution`